 All employers and organizations interested in hosting a Field Period student are welcome to post opportunities through the Center for Experiential Learning.
 Opportunities are posted online and distributed to the appropriate academic department for faculty and student viewing.
 You’re welcome to post opportunities using Career Connections, our online database, or by contacting the Center for Experiential Learning.

 One of the ways you can take part in on-campus recruiting for Field Period/internship and volunteer positions is by coming to our annual Experiential Learning Fair, held each fall semester.
-You can also learn more about recruiting on campus.

 Field Period terms run over the month of January and summer break.
 It’s recommended that employers and organizations looking to have Field Period students at their site post opportunities for the January break by mid-September and for the summer break by mid-March.
 Field Periods at all other times of the year can be posted as needed.